-No: of Instructional Hrs per week -6
+No: of Instructional Hrs per week - 6

-Course Objectives Teaching Learning Course Outcome 1 Process 1.
-To create awareness about Lecture • Interpret the provisions in corporate accounting in conformity Assignments IAS and IFRS with the provisions of Companies Group task and Apply provisions of IFRS in Act, IAS and IFRS.
-Presentation similar situations 2.
-To help the students in Explanatory Quiz Prepares financial preparation of accounts of corporate Think Pair and share statements according to the in preparation of final accounts (TPS) format prescribed by the according to revised companies Act companies Act and IAS -1 and according IAS - I Calculate EPS and related 3.
-To enable the students to performance indicators from prepare and interpret financial the balance sheets of listed statements of joint stock companies companies 4.
-To gain ability to prepare Prepares consolidated consolidated statements of group of financial statements of group companies of companies by considering 5.
-To provide students the the adjustments. knowledge of auditing principles, Appreciate the procedures and techniques in consolidated financial accordance with current legal statements requirements and professional • List out the requirements of standards. audit in companies, qualification 6.
-To familiarize students with and liabilities of company the audit of Companies and the auditor. liabilities of the auditor.
+Course Objectives Teaching Learning Course Outcome Process To create awareness about corporate accounting in conformity with the provisions of Companies Act, IAS and IFRS.
+To help the students in preparation of accounts of corporate in preparation of final accounts according to revised companies Act and according IAS - I To enable the students to prepare and interpret financial statements of joint stock companies To gain ability to prepare consolidated statements of group of companies To provide students the knowledge of auditing principles, procedures and techniques in accordance with current legal requirements and professional standards.
+To familiarize students with the termine and the students of the students of the students and professional standards.
+Process Lecture Assignments Group task and Presentation Explanatory Quiz Think Pair and share (TPS) Interpret the provisions in IAS and IFRS Apply provisions of IFRS in similar situations Prepares financial statements according to the format prescribed by the companies Act and IAS -1 Calculate EPS and related performance indicators from the balance sheets of listed companies Prepares consolidated financial statements of group of companies by considering the adjustments.
+Appreciate the consolidated financial statements List out the requirements of audit in companies, qualification and liabilities of company auditor. audit of Companies and the liabilities of the auditor.
+Course content

-Module I: Accounting standards-Relevance of Accounting Standards in preparation and presentation of final accounts-Indian GAAP and Global Accounting Standards-Convergence with IFRS.
-(13 Hrs)
+Module I: Accounting standards-Relevance of Accounting Standards in preparation and presentation of finalaccounts- Indian GAAP and Global Accounting Standards-Convergence with IFRS.(13 Hrs)

-Module II: Final Accounts of Companies and Interpretation - company statutory records - preparation of final accounts according to revised schedule III- Form and contents of Balance Sheet (Vertical form with notes), Profit and Loss account (Vertical form with notes) - preparation of final accounts according IAS - I ( Form and contents of Balance Sheet - familiarization of forms only) - Profits prior to incorporation.
-Familiarity with AS 20 - objectives, scope, definition, presentation, measurement -Basic EPS -Diluted Potential Equity Shares

--Disclosure -EBIT -EPS Analysis.
+Module II: Final Accounts of Companies and Interpretation - company statutory records - preparation of final accounts according to revised schedule III- Form and contents of Balance Sheet (Vertical form with notes), Profit and Loss account (Vertical form with notes) - preparation of final accounts according IAS - I (Form and contents of Balance Sheet - familiarization of forms only) - Profits prior to incorporation.
+Familiarity with AS 20 - objectives, scope, definition, presentation, measurement -Basic EPS -Diluted EPS -Diluted Potential Equity Shares -Disclosure -EBIT -EPS Analysis.
 (25 Hrs)